2i2c-org/2i2c-org.github.io/content/blog/2023/2022-year-in-review/index.md

 This allowed us to more easily grow the number of communities we served from one repository.
 You can [read a write-up about these improvements in this blog post](https://2i2c.org/blog/2022/ci-cd-improvements/).

-### We defined a shared responsibility model
+### We defined a Shared Responsibility Model

-This laid a framework for defining the responsibility breakdown with our partner communities.
 Our goal is to frame each community hub as a partnership with a clear breakdown of responsibility to give communities more agency over the infrastructure and service.
+The Shared Responsibility Model provides a framework for assigning responsibility for various tasks with our partner communities.
 See [our Shared Responsibility Model docs here](https://docs.2i2c.org/en/latest/about/service/shared-responsibility.html).

 ### We defined a formal Incident Response process

+Cloud infrastructure inevitably degrades over time, and running ongoing services is largely about quickly responding to issues and resolving them quickly.
-This let us more quickly identify and respond to major incidents in the infrastructure.
+To do so, we need clear processes to follow in order to quickly identify and respond to major incidents in the infrastructure.
-This includes formal roles and alerting mechanisms that are served by [PagerDuty](https://www.pagerduty.com/).
+Our Incident Response process defines formal team roles and alerting mechanisms that are served by [PagerDuty](https://www.pagerduty.com/), following best-practices in industry.
 This will make our service more reliable and make our processes more transparent for our partner communities.
-It also ensures that we equitably divide our service responsibilities across team members.
 [Here's our current incident response process](https://compass.2i2c.org/en/latest/projects/managed-hubs/incidents.html).

 ### We expanded our service offerings to include community and workflow guidance